Wildlife Safari In Gujarat

 This tour can be customised

-come into the palace grounds and good birding is possible at the private
+the palace grounds and good birding is possible at the private grasslands and lakes

 country and while travelling the bird list keeps growing as the roads pass fields, wetlands and grasslands rich in birds.
 We offer accommodations at Rann Riders at Dasada (near the Little Rann of Kutch) which has many birds coming into the complex, Hotel President at Jamnagar near the bird-rich Lakhota Lake, the Riverside Palace or Orchard Palace at Gondal, a birding lodge at Gir National Park and Vijay Vilas, a palatial country house at Palitana as the base to visit Velavadar National Park ensuring you are birding all the time.